Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Setting boundaries and expectations is consistent with being a diplomatic feeder, something we should all strive to be.

-I set parameters around what is available to eat, which could be leftovers, breakfast for dinner, or another simple meal idea.
+Set parameters around what is available to eat, which could be leftovers, breakfast for dinner, or another simple meal idea and let your child decide what they will eat.
+They are in charge of preparing it (and cleaning up!).

 1. Kids Get to Practice their Cooking Skills

-2. Kids Build Independence and Confidence
+2. Kids Build Confidence in the Kitchen

+Another way to encourage independence is to let your child pack his own lunch or make his own snack.
 It’s a great place to begin shifting some of the meal prep to your child, while guiding them in their food choices.

 If you think that it takes a restaurant to satisfy each individual family member’s preferences, think again.
-Make your own meals can do the same!
-Your child can have the meal he or she wants, much like eating at a restaurant.
+When kids build their own meals, their food preferences can be easily satisfied.

-4. Kids Make Uncomplicated Meals
+4. Straight-Forward, Uncomplicated Meals

-5. Kids Learn about Food
+5. Food Learning

 6. A Break for Parents